mapproxy/mapproxy/doc/sources.rst

 ``coverage``
 ^^^^^^^^^^^^

 Define the covered area of the source.
-The source will only be requested if there is an intersection between the incoming request and the coverage.
-See :doc:`coverages <coverages>` for more information.
+The source will only be requested if there is an intersection between the requested data and the coverage.
+See :doc:`coverages <coverages>` for more information about the configuration.
+The intersection is calculated for meta-tiles and not the actual client request, so you should expect more visible data at the coverage boundaries.

 ``min_res``, ``max_res`` or ``min_scale``, ``max_scale``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^